2025–26 Gokulam Kerala FC season

-The 2025–26 season is Gokulam Kerala's ninth since its establishment in 2017 and their eighth in the I-League.
+The 2025–26 season was the Gokulam Kerala's ninth since its establishment in 2017 and their eighth in the I-League.

 This is Gokulam Kerala's first season under new head coach José Hevia, it is announced on 6 June 2025.
 The club is also participating in the IFA Shield and Indian Super Cup.

+departure of former coach Jose Hevia in January 2026, former Churchill Brothers manager Dimitris Dimitriou was announced as Malabrians manager that in march.